bangbay/wp-user-avatar/readme.txt

 6. Options for the [avatar] shortcode.

 == Changelog ==

+= 1.6.4 =
+* Bug Fix: Correct avatar not showing in widget
+* Update: Check compability to 3.7

 = 1.6.3 =
 * Bug Fix: Checkbox value for "Crop avatars to exact dimensions"